-The selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 3,000,000 additional shares of Series A common stock at the public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
-The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the offering of the shares of Series A common stock offered by this prospectus supplement.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of the additional shares of Series A common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of Series A common stock listed next to the names of all underwriters in the preceding table.
-If the underwriters' over-allotment option is exercised in full, the total price to the public would be \$million, the total underwriters' discounts and commissions would be \$million and the total proceeds to the selling stockholders would be \$million.
+The selling stockholders have granted to the underwriter an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 1,800,000 additional shares of Series A common stock at the same price per share to be paid by the underwriter for the other shares offered hereby.
+The underwriter may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of Series A common stock offered by this prospectus supplement.
+If the underwriter's over-allotment option is exercised in full, the total proceeds to the selling stockholders would be approximately \$236 million.

-We, the selling stockholders and all of our directors and executive officers have agreed that, without the prior written consent of Morgan Stanley & Co.
-Incorporated and Lehman Brothers Inc. on behalf of the underwriters, we and they will not, during the period ending 90 days after the date of this prospectus supplement:
+We, the selling stockholders and all of our directors and executive officers have agreed that, without the prior written consent of the underwriter, we and they will not, during the period ending 60 days after the date of this prospectus supplement: